 The closed-loop allows for high precision, personalized data to be collected so we can rapidly assess where an individual begins, and how to keep him/her at the edge of their ability for optimal learning.

-At Neuroscape’s Technology program, we create closed-loops between an individual and custom-designed video games.
+In Neuroscape’s Technology division, we create closed-loops between an individual and custom-designed video games.
 Video games are an ideal platform to create closed-loop systems, as they are interactive and fun, leading to deep engagement.

 While our research participants play our closed-loop video games, their performance is recorded in real-time and fed directly into the game engine (input arm of the closed loop).These data adaptively scale the game difficulty appropriate to their abilities and tracks them as their skills improve over time (output arm of the closed loop), thus creating a challenging, personalized experience.
 The closed-loop also delivers real-time feedback and rewards based on performance, which drives engaging game play that is critical for achieving our assessment and optimization goals.